tinymce/tinymce-docs/developer-guide/configure.md

 });
 ```

-The full list of plugins, their options and control reference is available here.
+The full list of plugins, their options and control reference is [available here].

 ## Toolbar Configuration Option